 What is Inpria?

-Inpria specializes in the design, development, and manufacturing of metal oxide photoresists, crucial components optimized for Extreme Ultraviolet (EUV) lithography.
-Their engineered products are designed to meet stringent industry specifications, enhancing resolution and sensitivity in semiconductor manufacturing processes.
-The company collaborates closely with semiconductor manufacturers, providing tailored solutions that include photoresists and ancillary materials.
-Originally founded in 2007, Inpria was acquired by JSR Company in 2021 and operates a state-of-the-art manufacturing facility in Corvallis, Oregon, positioning itself as a key player in the advanced materials sector for microchip fabrication.
+Inpria specializes in the design, development, and manufacturing of metal oxide photoresists, crucial components for advanced semiconductor lithography, particularly Extreme Ultraviolet (EUV) lithography.
+Their engineered solutions are optimized to enhance resolution, sensitivity, and integration within complex manufacturing processes.
+Collaborating closely with semiconductor manufacturers, Inpria provides tailored photoresists and ancillary materials.
+Originally founded in 2007, the company was acquired by JSR Company in 2021 and operates a state-of-the-art facility in Corvallis, Oregon, positioning it as a key innovator in materials science for microelectronics.

 How much funding has Inpria raised?